Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Every person in your company is the member of at least one, and often several teams.

-to assess the progress of your change initiatives
+to assess the progress of each team's lean journey

 Before & After Storyboard

-- Publish on your Team Accountability Board - and other bulletin boards
+on your team drive, Team Accountability Board, and other bulletin boards

-for your Team Leaders, Department Supervisors, Value Stream Managers, and top-level Executives
+for your Team Leaders, Department Supervisors, Value Stream Managers, and Executives

 Leader Standard Work